pism/pism/doc/sphinx/climate_forcing/surface.rst

 This model component was created to force PISM with sampled (possibly periodic) climate data by reading ice upper surface boundary conditions from a file.
-These fields are provided directly to the ice dynamics code (see the *User's Manual* for details).
+These fields are provided directly to the ice dynamics code (see :ref:`sec-climate-inputs` for details).

 PISM will stop if variables :var:`ice_surface_temp` (ice temperature at the ice surface but below firn) and :var:`climatic_mass_balance` (top surface mass flux into the ice) are